 - Mould in the corner of the lounge

 When does condensation occur?

 Condensation usually occurs between October and April when outside temperatures are lower than inside.
-Energy efficiency measures such as double glazing and draught proofing have increased the occurrence of condensation and black mould in the modern home.
+Energy efficiency measures such as double glazing and draught-proofing have increased the occurrence of condensation and black mould in modern homes.

 Why does condensation occur?